 For some organizations, this is all there is to KM.

 One fundamental point often not given the consideration it deserves is the quality of the information used for sensemaking and decision-making.
-The video series The War on Sensemaking by Daniel Schmachtenberger powerfully points out that our information ecosystem is extensively polluted.
-Little information can be trusted to be of sufficient quality, not to be dangerously misleading.
+The video series The War on Sensemaking by Daniel Schmachtenberger powerfully highlights that our information ecosystem is heavily polluted.
+Little information can be trusted to be of sufficient quality and not dangerously misleading.

 This level is not Knowledge Management; it is Information Management.
 If you see KM as about making better decisions, it is clearly predicated on having high-quality, just-in-time information.